May 27, 2017, 7:23 a.m.» Comments

 A day at the Polynesian Cultural Center

 I have decided to use Google over Flickr.
 NOTE: In the interest of time I have not altered these in any way.
 This is a mixture of cellphone photos and DSLR shots.
 At some later date the photos will be properly color adjusted, cropped, rotated, etc. If you’d like the final versions just ask.
-In the meantime, copy and paste this link for photos and videos: https://goo.gl/photos/jtfinXKnzvf4WpgU8
+In the meantime, photos and videos can be found HERE.

 My day started early in the morning with a shuttle that picked up the tour group and took us to the Polynesian Cultural Center, making several very quick sightseeing stops along the way so that we could take photos of the beautiful Hawaii landscape.
 The first stops were Koko Crater and Haunama bay, which I now know well.
 Then we continued on to the north of the island … I believe it is north?
 Hawaiians do not use 'NSEW' to orient, preferring instead mauka (mountain side), makai (ocean side), diamond head and ewa.
 Anyway, I do not remember the exact names of the places we stopped along the way, but the views were incredible.
 We learned a great deal about Hawaiian history and language from the tour guide and passed by ancient burial sites marked by palm trees as well as pineapple, macadamia nut and coffee plantations.
 We made a stop at the Dole plantation in Wahiawa, and it was hard not to buy all the macadamia, coffee, and especially pineapple products offered.
 They were not cheap.
 Eventually I settled on pineapple ice cream with pineapple juice inside a pineapple container (see photos).
 Worth it!